List of alien races in Marvel Comics: R'zahnians

 The R'zahnians are a humanoid race with red skin.
 They come from the planet R'zahn, second from the sun in the Lahj'kk star system in the Milky Way galaxy.
 They have a planetwide monarchy.
 A R'zahnian named Zamu was sent as an advance scout to infiltrate Earth, but he was defeated by Doctor Druid.
 First seen in Weird Wonder Tales #20 (January 1977).

 Rajaks

-The Rajaks – A semi-humanoid race with green skin, averaging 6 ft tall.
+The Rajaks are a semi-humanoid race with green skin, averaging 6 ft tall.
 Their home planet is Rajak, fifth from the sun in the Jakkel star system.
 Their society consists of confederacies of large space piracy organizations, which wipe out all life on a planet with their "delta-ray" cannon, in order to plunder them of valuable elements.
 Many Rajaki were destroyed by Ultimo when he razed their planet.
 Sapper, partner to Goldenblade, is a cybernetically converted Rajak.
 First seen in Tales of Suspense #57 (September 1964).

 Rajaks in other media

-The Rajaks appear in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D..
-The Rajaks are part of the Confederacy.
-Magei (portrayed by E.R.
-Ruiz) served as an ambassador to the Confederacy as seen in "The One Who Will Save Us All".
+The Rajaks appear in Agents of S.H.I.E.L.D.